Contents

 The Calendar Items area of the main window contains tabs for

-listing the calendars, categories, priority types, and
+listing calendars, categories, priority types, and

-locations.
 When the "Color Events Using" option in the

 View menu is set to use the active